joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-03-Colored-Hats.md

 The ideal extension of our simple example, in the case of $N=7$, would be to have $16$ instances of that same pattern: a "hub" losing distribution with seven "satellite" winning distributions each of which differs from the hub by one hat-color.
 Suppose we found sixteen such hubs that together with their satellites cover all $128$ distributions.
 Then our strategy would be for any player who sees a scenario compatible with a hub distribution to guess the color that he must have if it's actually _not_ a hub distribution, and for players to pass otherwise.
 Hub distributions themselves, then, produce seven incorrect guesses, and each satellite distribution produces one correct guess (the other six players can see, based on the guesser's hat, that it's not a hub distribution).
 This would be optimal in that the incorrect guesses---of which there must be exactly as many as correct ones---are maximally stacked, and it would give a win ratio of $7/8$.

 And in fact this is possible!
-Initially, I found a set of hubs computationally.
+I convinced myself that such a set of hubs exists by finding one computationally.
 Python code is shown below; it uses some randomness and on average it takes under a second to succeed.
 It is based on the observation that two hubs sharing no satellites is equivalent to their assigning different colors to at least three hats.
 Representing black and white with $1$s and $0$s, one set of hub distributions I found that way is this (different runs produce different hubs):

 ```
 0000000